pablocid/docs/plugins/plugin-sanity-check.md

 [demo-angular](https://github.com/NativeScript/nativescript-facebook/tree/doc/demo-angular) app will bring more clarity how to setup WebPack for the NativeScript Angular app.

-## How to check whether the application that has your plugin installed will be successfully built for Android and iOS?
+## Check whether the application that has your plugin installed will be successfully built for Android and iOS

-Maybe the most important sanity check is to test whether the demo application(s) that have the plugin installed actually can be built.
+Perhaps the most important sanity checks is whether the demo application consuming the plugin can actually be built.
 NativeScript supports Android and iOS so both platforms should be covered.
 There are lots of options which version of OS to choose.
 Have a quick look at [Android statistics provided by Google](https://developer.android.com/about/dashboards/index.html).
 According to them, the appropriate Android version should be Marshmallow (Android 6.0, API Level 23).
 31.2% of the Android devices have this OS version installed.
 According to [Apple’s statistics](https://developer.apple.com/support/app-store/) - 86% of their devices are using iOS10.
 As a summary, the plugin should be tested in the application built for: